Categories

 Possible causes:

-• The primer design is not appropriate and has homology with the target sequence
+• The primer design is inappropriate and has homology with the target sequence

-• Reagent contamination: water, pipettes, etc. are contaminated by nucleic acids
+• Reagent contamination: water, pipettes, etc. are contaminated with nucleic acids

 • Cross contamination between samples